 One thing which my family has always enjoyed is cabbage.
 They really like it when we have it as a side dish, but they absolutely love it when I make them cabbage rolls.
 They are also very fond of this fabulously tasty Cabbage Roll Casserole recipe.
-I confess, of the two, the Cabbage Roll Casserole is a real favourite with me.
-You have all of the flavours of the traditional Cabbage Roll without all of the fuss and bother!
+I confess, of the two, the Cabbage Roll Casserole is a real favorite with me.
+You have all of the flavors of the traditional Cabbage Roll without all of the fuss and bother!

-Cabbage Roll Casserole is a simple bake composed of a rich and meaty tomato based sauce, layered in a dish with rice and semi-cooked strips of cabbage.
-Covered tightly and baked in a moderate oven, the flavours mingle together to create something which is quite delicious, homey and most comforting.
+Cabbage Roll Casserole is a simple bake composed of a rich and meaty tomato-based sauce, layered in a dish with rice and semi-cooked strips of cabbage.
+Covered tightly and baked in a moderate oven, the flavors mingle together to create something which is quite delicious, homey, and comforting.
 I have worked for years to perfect this recipe.
 It is the result of about 35 years of trial and error and scrupulous testing to get it exactly right.
 This bake is never soupy, or sloppy.
 The cabbage is perfectly soft.
-The flavours are spot on in my opinion.
+The flavors are spot on in my opinion.

 I never used to top it with cheese, because let’s face it, cheese is not normally seen in cabbage rolls.
-After having seen a few other cooks adding a final layer of cheese, I tried it myself a few years ago.
+After seeing a few other cooks adding a final layer of cheese, I tried it myself a few years ago.
 Whilst not traditional, I had to admit it was a very scrumptious addition.
 It became a part of my casserole that I now never leave out.

 WHAT DO YOU NEED TO MAKE CABBAGE ROLL CASSEROLE?

 I am guessing you probably have everything you need in your kitchen right now to make this fabulous casserole for your family tonight.
-I confess I forgot to show the grated cheese in the photo of ingredients and by the time this was realised, it was too late, but I know you will forgive me this one time!
+I confess I forgot to show the grated cheese in the photo of the ingredients and by the time this was realized, it was too late, but I know you will forgive me this one time!

 |3 tsp canola oil, divided